Farm Business Planning

 The second step is the “financial process” where all your financial details are analysed for your farm and family circumstances to examine if your proposed farm plan is actually viable.
 This is referred to as the financial plan.

 Teagasc have developed a workbook to assist in preparing the Farm Plan.

-Download the workbook in full: My Farm, My Plan (PDF).
+Download the workbook in full: My Farm, My Plan - Planning for my Future (PDF).